Chief Secretary to the Prime Minister

-The Chief Secretary to the Prime Minister is a senior ministerial office in the government of the United Kingdom reporting directly to the Prime Minister as a part of the Prime Minister's Office within the Cabinet Office.
-Whilst initially, and briefly, also attending cabinet as a Minister of State, the office holder is now a full member of the Cabinet.
+The Chief Secretary to the Prime Minister was a senior ministerial office in the British Government reporting directly to the Prime Minister as a part of the Prime Minister's Office within the Cabinet Office.
+Whilst initially, and briefly, also attending cabinet as a Minister of State, the office holder later became a full member of the Cabinet.

-The office was created in 2025 to work across government departments and support policy delivery.
+The office was created in 2025 by Prime Minister Keir Starmer to work across government departments and support policy delivery.

 History

 The office was established as a part of the 2025 cabinet reshuffle under Keir Starmer's premiership.

 Downing Street said that the new role would be in charge of 'driving forward progress' in key policy areas, and that the office would directly report to the Prime Minister.
-Darren Jones, appointed as the first officeholder, was to attend cabinet.
-The role partially replaces the job of Pat McFadden, the Chancellor of the Duchy of Lancaster.
+On 1 September 2025, Darren Jones was appointed as the first officeholder and it was announced that he would attend cabinet; a few days later he was additionally appointed to the offices of Chancellor of the Duchy of Lancaster and Minister for Intergovernmental Relations.